The threads in an application must cooperate and synchronize when sharing the data and the resources of the process.

 Example 9-4 Testing the Invariant With assert(3C)

 mutex_lock(&lock); while((condition)==FALSE) cond_wait(&cv,&lock); assert((condition)==TRUE); . . . mutex_unlock(&lock);

-Assume this module uses code-based locking and therefore is protected by a single global mutex lock.
-When an item is deleted or added the mutex lock is acquired, the correct manipulation of the pointers is made, and the mutex lock is released.
+Assume that this module uses code-based locking and therefore is protected by a single global mutex lock.
+When an item is deleted or added, the mutex lock is acquired, the correct manipulation of the pointers is made, and the mutex lock is released.
 Obviously, at some point in the manipulation of the pointers the invariant is false, but the invariant is reestablished before the mutex lock is released.